3.13 Case Study Conclusion: Diet Dilemma

 • Complex carbohydrates, or polysaccharides, consist of hundreds or even thousands of monosaccharides.
 They include starch, glycogen, cellulose, and chitin.

-• is made by plants to store energy and is readily broken down into its component sugars during digestion.
+• Starch is made by plants to store energy and is readily broken down into its component sugars during digestion.

-• is made by animals and fungi to store energy and plays a critical part in the homeostasis of blood glucose levels in humans.
+• Glycogen is made by animals and fungi to store energy and plays a critical part in the homeostasis of blood glucose levels in humans.

-• is the most common biochemical compound in living things.
+• Cellulose is the most common biochemical compound in living things.
 It forms the cell walls of plants and certain algae.
 Humans cannot digest cellulose, but it makes up most of the crucial dietary fibre in the human diet.

-• makes up organic structures, such as the cell walls of fungi and the exoskeletons of insects and other arthropods.
+• Chitin makes up organic structures, such as the cell walls of fungi and the exoskeletons of insects and other arthropods.

 • Lipids include fats and oils.
 They store energy, form cell membranes, and carry messages.